Sample plan

 Theater District

 A proper Broadway night.
 Check TodayTix or the TKTS booth in Times Square (opens 15:00) for same-day half-price tickets.
-Recent long-runners: Hamilton, The Lion King, Wicked, The Book of Mormon.
+Recent long-runners: Hamilton (hip-hop history of the U.S. founding), The Lion King (40+ years), Wicked, The Book of Mormon.
+Hamilton balcony seats at $100 will be 2 unforgettable hours.

 Tip: TKTS booth: go at 14:45 for 20:00 show to get the lineup before the queue.
 Or TodayTix app.